dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-09-25

 - Played badminton
-- Played with Nathon at home
+- Played with Nathan at home

 ## 2021-09-26

 - Visited LaSale park with Erin
-- Filled engine oil and windshied washer fluid
+- Filled engine oil and windshield washer fluid

 ## 2021-09-27